José Bretón case

-The José Bretón case or The Ruth and José case is the name given to the events related to the disappearance and death of the siblings Ruth Bretón Ortiz, 6, and José Bretón Ortiz, 2, on October 8, 2011 in the city of Córdoba, Andalucía, Spain.
+The José Bretón case or the Ruth and José case is the name given to the events related to the disappearance and death of the siblings Ruth Bretón Ortiz, 6, and José Bretón Ortiz, 2, on October 8, 2011, in the city of Córdoba, Spain.
 Both were killed by their father, José Bretón Gómez, who burnt their corpses without leaving any identifiable remains of the children.

 The case received a level of high media coverage, because the National Police's leading research official categorically denied after examination of the burnt remains that they could be human, classifying them as "rodent bones".
 Anthropologist Francisco Etxeberria offered his assistance to Ruth Ortiz's accusation lawyer, disputing the previous conclusions and revealing the human nature of the remains.

 On July 22, 2013, the Audiencia Provincial of Córdoba sentenced José Bretón to 40 years in prison for double murder.
 The kinship, the premeditation and the cruel character demonstrated by Bretón were aggravating circumstances.
 In March 2015 the sentence was reduced to a maximum of 25 years.